SIU-Robotics/SLAM-testing/lidar_mapping/README.md

 4. Run the ROS Master (roscore).
 5. Launch the random_walk.py script using rosrun to enable autonomous movement.

 ### Create a Catkin Workspace

-A catkin workspace is required for managing your ROS packages.
-If you don’t have one yet, create it by following these steps:

 ```bash

 mkdir -p ~/catkin_ws/src
 cd ~/catkin_ws/
 catkin_make